pandas-dev/pandas/doc/source/io.rst

                              col_order=['col1', 'col2', 'col3'], projectid)

-You can specify the query configuration as parameter
+You can specify the query config as parameter

 .. code-block:: python